Shijia-Huang/kitchensink-modernizer/README.md

 ## 🐳 Run with Docker

 You can run this tool inside a Docker container without needing to set up a Python environment.
+This is especially useful for users who are not familiar with setting up Python or Java environments.

 ### 1. Build the Docker image
 ```bash